google-deepmind/tapnet/README.md

 Welcome to the official Google Deepmind repository for Tracking Any Point (TAP), home of the TAP-Vid Dataset and our top-performing TAPIR model.

-[TAPIR](https://deepmind-tapir.github.io) is a two-stage algorithm which employs two stages: 1) a matching stage, which independently locates a suitable candidate point match for the query pointon every other frame, and (2) a refinement stage, which updates both the trajectory and query features based on local correlations.
+[TAPIR](https://deepmind-tapir.github.io) is a two-stage algorithm which employs two stages: 1) a matching stage, which independently locates a suitable candidate point match for the query point on every other frame, and (2) a refinement stage, which updates both the trajectory and query features based on local correlations.
 The resulting model is fast and surpasses all prior methods by a significant margin on the TAP-Vid benchmark.

 [TAP-Vid](https://arxiv.org/abs/2211.03726) is a benchmark for models that perform this task, with a collection of ground-truth points for both real and